Knocknaheeny: History

-In the early 1970s, Cork City Council (then the Cork Corporation), began to develop housing estates on the areas.
+In the early 1970s, Cork City Council (then the Cork Corporation) began to develop housing estates on the areas.
 These were used to house and rehouse people from slightly older areas of the city, including those who grew up in neighbouring Churchfield, Farranree and Gurranabraher.
-These older townlands were been named after plants; for instance Knocknaheeny (the Hill of the Friday/Rushes), Knocknacullen (Hill of Holly), Knockfree (the Hill of Heather) and Shanakiel (Old Wood or Foxes Wood).
+These older townlands were named after plants; for instance Knocknaheeny (the Hill of the Friday/Rushes), Knocknacullen (Hill of Holly), Knockfree (the Hill of Heather) and Shanakiel (Old Wood or Foxes Wood).

 In the late 1970s and 1980s, Knocknaheeny had a very young population.
 The local primary school, Scoil Mhuire ar Cnoc na hAoine (St. Mary's on the Hill), was granted extensions to cope with over-populated classrooms.
 Scoil Mhic Shuibhne (now Terence McSwiney Community College) was opened in 1979, the first VEC (Vocational Educational Committee) mixed school.
 By the end of the 1980s and into the 1990s, the school had a population of over 800 students.
 Like other local schools, enrollment has dropped and stabilized at under half that number, mainly due to changing demographics of an aging population and the Celtic tiger – an economic boom in Ireland from the mid-1990s to mid-2000s fueled by foreign investment – which enabled many families to relocate and purchase homes in newer estates in the Cork county region.
 As of 2009, approximately 4,500 people lived in Knocknaheeney.

 Some houses in Knocknaheeny have fallen into neglect.
 However Cork City Council have made efforts to improve this situation and development is now visible with a new Town Centre under construction on Harbour View Road.
 Residential areas are also popping up with housing now erected at the Reservoir (Rezza) stretching to Nash's Boreen and new affordable housing located on Hollyhill Lane and the Shanakiel Development at the top of the Blarney Road.

 In the early 21st century, plans were put in place to demolish the greater part of Knocknaheeny and rebuild it in phases.
 Locals were consulted but there was some resistance and reluctance by many who felt that the council held no regard for the sense of community and ties built up over the years.
 There was also some questioning of the City Council's relationship with Apple Inc., which planned expansion of their headquarters for Europe, the Middle East and Africa, and wanted a new road built where houses stood.
 Concerns increased with Apple's subsequent plans to buy land that include part of an old pilgrimage route and a newer section of a main road circling the outside of the neighbourhood.
 Nevertheless, 2014 saw the first phase of rehousing.
-Those whose houses have to be demolished – both council-owned and privately-owned houses – were rehoused in neighbouring areas.
+Those whose houses have to be demolished – both council-owned and privately owned houses – were rehoused in neighbouring areas.
 Those who had purchased their houses from the city and who hadn't agreed to have the properties demolished had to wait for the alternative housing that the council offered, with some remaining in their homes while demolition occurred in the area.

 Knocknaheeny is part of the Dáil constituency of Cork North-Central.